Artificial Intelligence at the Edge!

 - Open source license attribution for application binary files and/or drivers developed by the team must be included.
 We recommend using a permissive open source license such as BSD, MIT, or Apache V2.0.

-- By entering the competition, you acknowledge that you are the creator of the submitted project and allow Terasic and Innovate FPGA sponsors to use your content for promotional purposes.
+- By entering the competition, you acknowledge that you are the creator of the submitted project and allow Terasic and Innovate FPGA sponsors to use your content for marketing purposes.

 - Teams must not include Terasic or sponsor logos in their designs, or imply Terasic or its sponsors have endorsed it in any way.